openstack/neutron-specs/specs/liberty/rbac-networks.rst

 ----------
 * Add the DB model, REST API changes, UTs to the Neutron server
 * Adjust existing 'shared' attribute to use rbac and add migration script
-* Update the client to CRUD the ACLs
+* Update the client to CRUD the RBACs
 * Add API tests